ingo/ingo.github.io/_recipes/cantonese_roast_grilled_duck.md

 ---
-title: Cantonese Roast/Grilled Duck
+author: Chinese Grandma
 category: Entrees
 description: A Chinese grandma's approach to a classic Cantonese dish.
 This recipe is approximate and by feel, so feel free to tweak it to your liking.
+favorite: "\u2713"
-image: cantoneseduck.jpg
+image: cantonese_roast_grilled_duck.jpg
 size: 4-6 servings
 time: 1 hour
-author: Chinese Grandma
-favorite: ✓
+title: Cantonese Roast/Grilled Duck
 ---
 ### Ingredients

 * `1` whole duck about 5-1/2 lbs